-After World War One American trained nurses including YWCA Gray Samaritans and Nurses from Polish White Cross arrived to Poland.
+After World War One American trained nurses including YWCA Gray Samaritans and Nurses from Polish White Cross arrived in Poland.
 While politicians argued about borders and treaties in Versailles and Washington in 1919, these women put their own lives on hold for as long as three years to move overseas and volunteer to help more than 1 million children in need, help soldiers recover from battle wounds, help their ancestral homeland get a fresh start.
 This was half a century before the Peace Corps, before Doctors without Borders.
 The Gray Samaritans were pioneers.
 And they served all without regard to faith or ethnic background or class.

 We heard a presentation by Mr. Mark Dillon who described the level of postwar devastation and famine in Central Europe.
 It is important to remember that Poland did not receive reparations after WWI as it did not exist as a country before WWI.
-The support from American Relief Agency lead by Herbert Hoover, YWCA Gray Samaritans, Polish White Cross and many private donors was vital for the survival of Poland's population.
-Mr. Dillon was able to connect several important historical figures related to Gray Samaritan story, including Laura Blackwell de Turczynowicz, Helena Paderewski, General Paul Von Hindenburg (later second President of Weimar Republic who appointed Adolf Hitler chancellor) as well as describe similar efforts in neighboring countries.
+The support from the American Relief Agency lead by Herbert Hoover, YWCA Gray Samaritans, Polish White Cross, and many private donors was vital for the survival of Poland's population.
+Mr. Dillon was able to connect several important historical figures related to Gray Samaritan's story, including Laura Blackwell de Turczynowicz, Helena Paderewski, General Paul Von Hindenburg (later second President of Weimar Republic who appointed Adolf Hitler chancellor) as well as describe similar efforts in neighboring countries.

 We also learned about Eleanor Wasielewski who was an alumna of Minnesota University (now University of Minnesota) and its faculty member.
 She, in fact, was the first Gray Samaritan recruit.
-Ms. Johnson helped us with in depth research on the life of Ms. Wasielewski but was not able to identify live descendants.
+Ms. Johnson helped us with in-depth research on the life of Ms. Wasielewski but was not able to identify live descendants.

 The evening concluded with a small reception with snacks generously provided by Sikora's Market and Deli in Minneapolis.

-Both organizations Polish Gray Samaritans and Polish White Cross trained nurses but the nursing profession was vastly different then and in the past centuries, but it evolved into an esteemed profession.
+Both organizations Polish Gray Samaritans and Polish White Cross-trained nurses but the nursing profession was vastly different then and in the past centuries, but it evolved into an esteemed profession.
 It may be worthwhile to mention its history briefly.

-Until the mid 1800’s nursing care was provided by various religious orders, but Florence Nightingale was a beacon of change who promoted nursing as a profession.
+Until the mid-1800’s nursing care was provided by various religious orders, but Florence Nightingale was a beacon of change who promoted nursing as a profession.
 In 1844 she entered training at Deaconess Mutterhaus in Kaiserwerth, Germany run by a protestant order.
 She was their most famous student.
 She established a secular nursing school in London in 1860.
-She championed hand washing, good nutrition, sanitation and statistical graphics.
+She championed hand washing, good nutrition, sanitation, and statistical graphics.
 Many women, including Polish nurses that worked in Poland during World War One, trained in London.

 The first nursing school on former Polish territory, established in Lwow in 1895, provided instruction to nuns.
 The first nursing book in Polish was published in 1911 in Krakow.
 That same year a nursing school was established in Krakow but ceased to function during the First World War.
-The first modern Nursing School in reborn Poland was established in 1921 in Warsaw with the help of Dorothea Hughes (an American nurse of Polish descent) and International Red Cross.
+The first modern Nursing School in reborn Poland was established in 1921 in Warsaw with the help of Dorothea Hughes (an American nurse of Polish descent) and the International Red Cross.